minecraftkids/minecraftOpenMod/doc/tutorial/md/javaTutorial.md

 # Command super classes `CustomCommandBase` vs `CustomModCommandBase`

 The "jumpOnce" command extends from class `CustomCommandBase`, it executes a single action once.
-A more complex example would be to perform actions and check on status until a certain goal is achieved.
+A more complex example would be to perform actions and check on status until the command is stopped or a certain goal is achieved.
 Minecraft's game loop normally runs at a fixed rate of 20 ticks per second.
-There are special threads to handle game status update, and UI rendering.
+There are special threads to handle game status update and UI rendering.
 To perform action in those threads, a command needs extend from `CustomModCommandBase` and override the methods:
 * `boolean doInUpdateTicThread()`
 * `boolean doInRenderTicThread()`
+* `boolean doInPostInGameRenderTicThread()`

 These methods will be executed many times per second.
-Both of them return a Boolean value.
+All of them return a Boolean value.
 A false value means the command actions will continue to be invoked in the following tick.
 A true value signal the goal of this command is achieved and it will stop the command.
-There are many sample commands in the com.logiccity.minecraft.api.command package.
 Along with super classes, all commands must implement either [CommandInterface](http://minecraftkids.github.io/minecraftOpenMod/com/logiccity/minecraft/api/CommandInterface.html) or [ModCommandInterface](http://minecraftkids.github.io/minecraftOpenMod/com/logiccity/minecraft/api/ModCommandInterface.html).
 The main interfaces to Minecraft code are [GameInfo](http://minecraftkids.github.io/minecraftOpenMod/com/logiccity/minecraft/api/GameInfo.html) and [GameControl](http://minecraftkids.github.io/minecraftOpenMod/com/logiccity/minecraft/api/GameControl.html)

+# Sample Commands

+Please take a look at the source code in [Java Demos](https://github.com/minecraftkids/minecraftOpenMod/tree/master/src/main/java/com/logiccity/minecraft/api/command/demo) for the following example commands with shortcut keys:

+    * 'B': Fullbright
+    * 'C': Sneak
+    * 'F': Flight
+    * 'G': NameTags
+    * 'H': BaseFinder
+    * 'I': Tracer
+    * 'J': AutoSprint
+    * 'K': ArmorStatus
+    * 'L': NoFall
+    * 'M': AntiAFK
+    * 'N': Criticals
+    * 'P': ChestESP
+    * 'R': KillAura
+    * 'U': Freecam
+    * 'V': ProphuntEsp
+    * 'X': Xray
+    * 'Y': AutoBow
+    * 'Z': AntiKB